wrzasa/rbsim/README.md

       end
     end

+First parameter of the statement is the process name which must be unique in the whole model.
+The block defines behavior of the process using statements described below.

 #### Delay and CPU Load

-First parameter of the statement is the process name which must be unique in the whole model.

-A process can no nothing for some time -- `delay_for.
+A process can do nothing for some time.
+This is specified with `delay_for` statement.

+    delay_for 100
+or

+    delay_for time: 100

-It can alos load node's CPU for specified time.
-This is defined by `cpu` statement.
-Load time is defined by results of block passed to the statement.
-The parameter passed to the block represents CPU to which this work is assigner.
+It can also load node's CPU for specified time.
+This is defined with `cpu` statement.
+CPU load time is defined by results of block passed to the statement.
+The parameter passed to the block represents CPU to which this work is assigned.
 Performance of this CPU can be checked using `cpu.performance`.

+    cpu do |cpu|
+      10000/cpu.performance
+    end

 Time values defined by `delay_for` and returned by the `cpu` block can be random.